brandontrabucco/off-policy/README.md

 ### Visualization

-Diagnostic information is recorded using tensorboard, and can be visualizxed using tensorboard.
+Diagnostic information is recorded using tensorboard, and can be visualized using tensorboard.

 ```bash
 tensorboard --logdir ant